spine-tools/Spine-Toolbox/docs/source/examples/first_parameter.rst

 You may need to expand the fish class with the small arrow on the left first.
 This will fill the *class* and *entity byname* columns of the parameter value table with correct values.

-What is a *byname*, anyway?
+:emphasis:`What is a byname, anyway?
-In case of zero-dimensional entities, like :literal:`Nemo`, it is just the name of the entity.
+In case of zero-dimensional entities, like Nemo, it is just the name of the entity.
 In other tutorials, we will create multidimensional entities, i.e. relationships.
-In that case, entity byname is a list of the names of the zero-dimensional parts of the relationship.
+In that case, entity byname is a list of the names of the zero-dimensional parts of the relationship.`

-Let's get back to parameter values.
+:emphasis:`Let's get back to parameter values.`

 Double-click the cell under the *parameter name* column on the empty row in **Parameter value** dock.
 This opens a list of available parameters in the Fish class.